rsksmart/devportal-1.0/content/rsk-devportal/tools/rpc-api.md

 {"jsonrpc":"2.0","id":0,"result":"0x4b7eca"}
 ```

-> The daily limit is 25,000 requests per user, and each user can have up to 4 api keys, which allows an easy differentiation for different applications the user wants to test.
+> The daily limit is 25,000 requests per user, and each user can have up to 4 API keys, which allows an easy differentiation for different applications the user wants to test.

 ## JSON RPC methods